-If you are a large academy you may have more than one DDSL.
-If this is the case ensure that there is excellent communication between the safeguarding team within the academy and that all records are kept centrally and available to be accessed by the designated safeguarding staff.
+If you are a large school you may have more than one DDSL.
+If this is the case ensure that there is excellent communication between the Safeguarding team within the school and that all records are kept centrally and available to be accessed by the designated safeguarding staff.